-In 1988, the Commission began requiring the cigarette companies to report the total amount of money they spent advertising and promoting sports and sporting events.
+The Commission requires the cigarette manufacturers to report the amounts they spent advertising and promoting sports and sporting events.
 This question is separate from, and duplicative of, the reporting of the individual various advertising and promotion categories.
-For example, money spent on a magazine advertisement promoting a cigarette-branded sports tournament open to those of all ages is reported under the category "general-audience public entertainment" and is also reported as an expenditure on "sports and sporting events."
-Similarly, expenditures on sponsorship of sports teams and individual athletes are reported under the category "sponsorship" and are also reported as "sports and sporting events."
-The major domestic cigarette companies spent \$28.2 million in 2004 and \$30.6 million in 2005 on sports and sporting events, down from \$62.8 million in 2003.
-These amounts are the same as those reported for sponsorships (see p.
-6,
+For example, money spent on a magazine advertisement promoting a cigarette-branded sports tournament open to those of all ages is reported under the category "general-audience public entertainment" and is also reported as an expenditure on Asports and sporting events.
+As they had in 2011, the companies reported that they did not spend any money on sports and sporting events in 2012.